ankushhKapoor/bash-config/README.md

 ## Custom Command: `lsx`

-`lsx` is an extended version of the `ls` command that shows each file or directory on a separate line along with its size and creation date/time.
+`lsx` is an extended version of the `ls` command that shows total size of current dir, each file or directory on a separate line along with its size and creation date/time.

 * **Usage:**